 This chapter shall be construed liberally in order to effectuate its purposes.
-No error, irregularity, informality, neglect or omission of any officer in any procedure taken under this chapter which does not directly affect the jurisdiction of the City to control campaign contributions shall avoid the effect of this chapter.
+No error, irregularity, informality, neglect, or omission of any officer in any procedure taken under this chapter which does not directly affect the jurisdiction of the County to control campaign contributions shall avoid the effect of this chapter.
+[Ord.
+5045 § 1, 2009; Ord.
+4045 § 2, 1990].

-1-6.040 Campaign contribution limit.
+8.04.040 Campaign contribution limitations.

-- (a) Elections of a Candidate.
-Except as otherwise provided in this section, no person shall make, and no City candidate or treasurer of any controlled committee of any City candidate shall solicit or accept, any contributions which would cause the total amount contributed by such person to such candidate or to their controlled committee to exceed Five Hundred and no/100ths (\$500.00) Dollars during any election cycle for any Council office.
+- (A) County Candidates.
+Except as otherwise provided in this section, no person shall make, and no County candidate or treasurer of any controlled committee of any County candidate shall solicit or accept, any contributions which would cause the total amount contributed by such person to such candidate or to their controlled committee to exceed \$500.00 during any election cycle for any County office.
 No contributions shall be accepted by any candidate before the beginning of the election cycle related to the election for which the person is a candidate.
-Contributions accepted for campaign expenses and for officeholder expenses shall be aggregated for purposes of the limitation set forth in this section. - (b) City Council Members with Outstanding Debt from Prior Election.
-No person shall make, and no City Council Member or any controlled committee shall solicit or accept, any contributions for the purpose of retiring outstanding debt from a prior City election which would cause the total amount contributed by such person to such Council Member or to their controlled committee to exceed Five Hundred and no/100ths (\$500.00) Dollars for the election in which the outstanding debt was incurred, regardless of when the contributions are made or received.
-This restriction shall not apply to indebted former candidates who are not elected. - (c) Recall Elections.
-The contribution limitations set forth in subsection (a) of this section shall also apply to any committee which collects contributions for the purpose of making expenditures in support of or opposition to the recall of any City Council office, and to contributions received by such Council Member. - (d) Candidate's Personal Funds.
-This section shall not apply to a Council candidate's contribution of their personal funds to their own controlled committee.
-Contributions by the spouse of a Council candidate from such spouse's separate property shall be subject to the contribution limitations set forth in subsection (a) of this section. - (e) Escalator.
-Contribution limits shall be increased by Twenty-Five and no/100ths (\$25.00) Dollars every two (2) years, with the first escalation to occur on January 1, 2022.
+Contributions accepted for campaign expenses and for officeholder expenses shall be aggregated for purposes of the limitation set forth in this section. - (B) Elective County Officers with Outstanding Debt from Prior Election.
+No person shall make, and no elective County officer or any controlled committee of any elective County officer, shall solicit or accept any contributions for the purpose of retiring outstanding debt from a prior County election which would cause the total amount contributed by such person to such elective County officer or to their controlled committee to exceed \$500.00 for the election in which the outstanding debt was incurred, regardless of when the contributions are made or received.
+This restriction shall not apply to indebted former candidates who are not elected officers. - (C) Recall Elections.
+The contribution limitations set forth in subsection (A) of this section shall also apply to any committee which collects contributions for the purpose of making expenditures in support of or opposition to the recall of an elective County officer, and to contributions received by such elective County officer. - (D) Candidate's Personal Funds.
+The provisions of this section shall not apply to a County candidate's contribution of their personal funds to their own controlled committee.
+Contributions by the spouse of a County candidate from such spouse's separate property shall be subject to the contribution limitations set forth in subsection (A) of this section.